 - Is there an employee (or employees) that may want to buy the business?

 - Are you willing to help train a new owner?

 If you have yet to start the process, that’s okay, educating yourself about the process and the options available is a great first step!
-ExitGuide has a library of free resources available and sites such as the SBA provide other free resources to exit planning.
+ExitGuide has a library of free resources available and sites such as the SBA provide other free resources tohelp you create your own exit strategy.

 Preparing For The Unexpected Can Make A Big Difference